 Modest living quarters are provided as part of our remuneration including at least one private room plus bathroom and kitchen facilities which may be either independent or shared.
 The basic running costs of heating, lighting and maintaining our living quarters are covered by the charity.
 There is a mix of our own personal furnishings and equipment and ones that the charity has provided for us.
 Living at Sheldon is a requirement for Community members for the fulfilment of our roles.

-All our food is also provided as part of our remuneration.
+Our food is provided as part of our remuneration.
 A few regular meals we share together as a Community and some are shared with guests as part of our ministry of hospitality.
 At other times we cook for ourselves individually.
 Some of our food is bought in bulk, we each have a small patch of vegetable garden we can cultivate, and we share regular supermarket deliveries.

 Our standard working week is 6 days.
 We have one evening a week for Community time, an average of 3 evenings where we are on call and work a couple of hours, and the other 3 are free to do as we please.
 All members have a standard 5.6 weeks of paid holiday allowance, with additional days accruing with longer service.
 Our working time includes Community meetings and some shared activities that are recreational.
-If a member is signed unfit for work, their personal allowance continues to be paid and the charity receives the statutory sick pay.
-We have a history of providing generous leave in response to needs such as bereavement.
+If a member is signed unfit for work, their personal allowance continues to be paid and the charity receives any statutory sick pay.
+We have a history of providing generous leave in response to needs such as bereavement but this is not contractual.
 Membership of the Community may be for any length of time after serving a probationary period of up to 2 years.
-We make additional financial provision for members who serve 10 years or more and then wish to retire/resettle away from Sheldon, or wish to make Sheldon their home during their later years.
+We make additional provision for members who serve 10 years or more and then wish to retire/resettle away from Sheldon, or wish to make Sheldon their home during their later years.
 We each have a role description which is reviewed each year.
 The general pattern is for people to deepen their expertise in one particular area while also assisting in others.
 Roles can sometimes change significantly, especially in response to changes in the ministry, changes in the size and shape of the team, or changes in the capacity of the member.